 Along with the club lounge, Club level guests have access to a host of facilities and privileges.
-A 24 hour butler service, complimentary clothes pressing (upto 3 per day), free use of the business center meeting room and our favorite – complimentary use of the limousine service to travel anywhere in the first ring of Chengdu.
+A 24-hour butler service, complimentary clothes pressing (upto 3 per day), free use of the business center meeting room, and our favorite – complimentary use of the limousine service to travel anywhere in the first ring of Chengdu.

-The lounge serves breakfast, round the clock beverages, evening cocktails and canapes.
-Though a bit expensive a club level room or suite is worth every penny the difference.Food and Drink –
+The lounge serves breakfast, round-the-clock beverages, evening cocktails, and canapes.
+Though a bit expensive a club-level room or suite is worth every penny the difference.Food and Drink –

-The hotel has a well equipped 24 hours gym and an indoor pool with its own underwater music system.
-Yes, you heard that right, the heated pool with soothing music offers an extremely relaxing and recharging experience.
+The hotel has a well-equipped 24 hours gym and an indoor pool with its own underwater music system.
+Yes, you heard that right.
+The heated pool with soothing music offers an extremely relaxing and recharging experience.

-Did I tell you that the concierge department specially packed water bottles and cookies for our trip to the Panda sanctuary.
+Did I tell you that the concierge department specially packed water bottles and cookies for our trip to the Panda sanctuary?
 Its the extra touch that each of them added which made our stay a truly memorable one.

 Note – The Club Premier suite costs 5500 + CNY ($ 900) per night.
-We were provided complimentary accommodation and services.
+We were provided with complimentary accommodation and services.
 But the opinions expressed herein are my own.